-Texas currently has the third highest teenage pregnancy rate in the United States, with more than 73,000 girls becoming pregnant each year.
+Texas currently has the fourth highest teenage pregnancy rate in the United States, with more than 73,000 girls becoming pregnant each year.
 Many public schools in Texas teach an abstinence-only curriculum, leaving a large number of teens without the sexual and reproductive health information they desperately need.

-- A 20-hour curriculum-based educational workshop
+- A 20-hour curriculum-based educational workshop,

-- A social media campaign,
+- A social media campaign, and

 - Youth-generated video messages about gender, relationships, sexual decision making, and prevention of pregnancy and sexually transmitted infections (STIs).

 Gen.M underwent a randomized control study with 14-16-year-old youth in Central Texas from 2010-2015.
 During this study, Gen.M partnered with SafePlace facilitators to educate youth involved in the Travis County Summer Youth Employment Program.
 Gender Matters has been replicated with other populations, including with Native youth, older youth (18-24 years old) in Austin, Texas, and in a rural community setting in Southern Oklahoma.